r8/vagrant-lamp/README.md

 Apache virtual hosts are created in `public` folder or optionally in a per site configurable docroot and configured with data bag `sites`.

+MySQL password is configured in Vagrantfile and is currently 'vagrant'.

 Webgrind and phpMyAdmin are available on every domain.
 For example:

 * http://local.dev/phpmyadmin